-When using CF over IP (necessary on FUJITSU Cloud Service K5), uncheck all the checkboxes of the interconnects, and click [Next].
+When using CF over IP, uncheck all the checkboxes of the interconnects and click [Next].

 Before using the CF topology and connection table in Figure 1.14, you should understand the following terms:

 - Full interconnect An interconnect where CF communication is possible to all the nodes in the cluster. - Partial interconnect An interconnect where CF communication is possible between at least two nodes, but not to all the nodes.
 If the devices on a partial interconnect are intended for CF communications, then there is a networking or cabling problem somewhere. - Unconnected devices These devices are potential candidates for CF configuration, but are not able to communicate with any other nodes in the cluster.